awsdocs/amazon-redshift-developer-guide/doc_source/udf-creating-a-scalar-udf.md

-# Creating a Scalar Python UDF<a name="udf-creating-a-scalar-udf"></a>
+# Creating a scalar Python UDF<a name="udf-creating-a-scalar-udf"></a>

 A scalar Python UDF incorporates a Python program that executes when the function is called and returns a single value\.
 The [CREATE FUNCTION](r_CREATE_FUNCTION.md) command defines the following parameters:
 + \(Optional\) Input arguments\.
 Each argument must have a name and a data type\.
 + One return data type\.
 + One executable Python program\.

 The input and return data types can be SMALLINT, INTEGER, BIGINT, DECIMAL, REAL, DOUBLE PRECISION, BOOLEAN, CHAR, VARCHAR, DATE, or TIMESTAMP\.
 In addition, Python UDFs can use the data type ANYELEMENT, which Amazon Redshift automatically converts to a standard data type based on the arguments supplied at run time\.
-For more information, see [ANYELEMENT Data Type](#udf-anyelement-data-type)
+For more information, see [ANYELEMENT data type](#udf-anyelement-data-type)

 When an Amazon Redshift query calls a scalar UDF, the following steps occur at run time\.

 1. The function converts the input arguments to Python data types\.

-   For a mapping of Amazon Redshift data types to Python data types, see [Python UDF Data Types](udf-data-types.md)\.
+   For a mapping of Amazon Redshift data types to Python data types, see [Python UDF data types](udf-data-types.md)\.

 1. The function executes the Python program, passing the converted input arguments\.